Trisentosa/ckad-learning/README.md

 - Ingress: helps user to access application through a single externally accessible url based on the url path.
   - Think of ingress as L7 load balancer built in to k8s cluster.
 Configurable simply similar to other object in k8s
   ![ingress](./resources/images/material/ingress.png)
-    - note that ingress is within a cluster, we need to still expose it outside the cluster using `NodePOrt` or cloud native `LoadBalancer` service (just a one time configuration)
+    - note that ingress is within a cluster, we need to still expose it outside the cluster using `NodePort` or cloud native `LoadBalancer` service (just a one time configuration)
     - After that, authentication, SSL, load balancing, etc in the ingress controller
   - Before going in deeper, need to think how we would do it without ingress controller:
     - lecturer said that he would use a reverse proxy solution (e.g. nginx, haproxy, traefik), deploy them in k8s cluster and configure them to route traffic to other services